What is Celiac Disease?

 Plants need to defend themselves, too.
 I think gluten is a great example of this plant defense, even if most of the human population has by now adapted around it.
 The protein is an incredibly complex chain of amino acids that includes a significant dose of opioid peptides (mimicking the effect of opiates in the brain) and phytohormones.
 In “normal” digestive systems, these are no problem – but in a compromised digestive system often accompanied by “leaky gut” you can start to see how the protein wreaks havoc on an unprepared immune system.

-One Response to “Wheat and Celiac Disease – Gluten Protein as a “Killer” Plant Defense”
+One thought on “Wheat and Celiac Disease – Gluten Protein as a “Killer” Plant Defense”